 Corona Virus Update

-Due to the corona virus, this class will be offered over Zoom.
-It will consist of 6 half-day sessions.
+Due to the corona virus, we started offering the workshop over Zoom.
+The Zoom version consists of 6 half-day sessions.
 This provides the added benefit of giving students more time to absorb the material and the ability to practice with the material in between sessions so they can ask better questions.
+We are now contemplating bringing back in person workshops.
+We don’t have anything scheduled at the moment.
+If you are interested in scheduling a workshop either in person or over Zoom, let us know via email at sam(@)sasworkshops.com and we can set something up.

 SAS Workshops is proud to be a DQMH Trusted Advisor.
 As such we have a special relationship with Delacor, and they have decided to allow us to teach a DQMH Workshop.